 Like many players, in later years Phillippe looked back fondly on his own era in the game.
 In 1946 he told The Sporting News: "Babe Ruth was the biggest drawback to smart baseball the game has ever known.
 Teams quit playing smart baseball and went in for slugging.
 I think that's what's wrong with baseball today.
 Everybody is aiming for the fences."

-An earlier version of this biography appeared in Tom Simon, ed., Deadball Stars of the National League (Washington, D. C.: Brassey's Inc., 2004).
+An earlier version of this biography appeared in SABR's Deadball Stars of the National League (Brassey's Inc., 2004), edited by Tom Simon.

 After the original version of this story was published on the web in 2005, I was contacted by Robert DuBree, the great-grandson of Deacon Phillippe, who supplied missing information about Deacon's first wife and family (which were not mentioned in any of his obituaries).
 With the help of Richard Malatsky, I was able to confirm what Mr. DuBree told me.

 "Deacon Phillippe, Hill Hero of First Series in '03, Dies," The Sporting News, April 9, 1952: 25.